SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Hart, S. G., & Staveland, L. E. (1988).
 Development of NASA-TLX (Task Load Index): Results of empirical and theoretical research.
 In P. A. Hancock & N. Meshkati (Eds.), Advances in psychology (Vol. 52, pp. 139-183).
 North-Holland.

-Kane, T. J., & Reardon, S. F. (2024).
-Parents don't understand how far behind their kids are in school.
-The New York Times.

-Kulik, J. A., & Fletcher, J. D. (2016).
-Effectiveness of intelligent tutoring systems: A meta-analytic review.
-Review of Educational Research, 86(1), 42-78.

 Lei, H., Cui, Y., & Zhou, W. (2018).
 Relationships between student engagement and academic achievement: A meta-analysis.
 Social Behavior and Personality: An International Journal, 46(3), 517-528. https://doi.org/10.2224/sbp.7054

-Learning Policy Institute.
-(2024).
-Understanding teacher shortages: 2024 update.
-Learning Policy Institute.

 Ma, W., Adesope, O. O., Nesbit, J. C., & Liu, Q. (2014).
 Intelligent tutoring systems and learning outcomes: A meta-analysis.
 Journal of Educational Psychology, 106(4), 901-918.

-National Center for Education Statistics.
-(2023).
-Afterschool programs in public schools.
-U.S. Department of Education.

 Nickow, A., Oreopoulos, P., & Quan, V. (2020).
 The impressive effects of tutoring on PreK-12 learning: A systematic review and meta-analysis of the experimental evidence (NBER Working Paper No. 27476).
 National Bureau of Economic Research.